zufuliu/notepad4/doc/Readme-mod.txt

 * Option to mark all occurrences of a word
 * Word auto-completion
-* Syntax highlighting support for AutoHotkey, AutoIt3, AviSynth, Bash, CMake, Inno Setup, LaTeX, Lua, Markdown, NSIS, Ruby, Tcl and YAML scripts
+* Syntax highlighting support for AutoHotkey, AutoIt3, AviSynth, Bash, CMake, CoffeeScript, Inno Setup, LaTeX, Lua, Markdown, NSIS, Ruby, Tcl, YAML and VHDL scripts
 * Improved support for NFO ANSI art
 * Support for replacing Windows Notepad using a clean, unintrusive registry-based method
 * Other various minor changes and tweaks

 Supported Operating Systems:
-* XP (SP3, SP2 might or might not work), Vista, 7, 8 and 8.1 both 32-bit and 64-bit
+* XP (SP3, SP2 might or might not work), Vista, 7, 8, 8.1 and 10 both 32-bit and 64-bit

 Contributors:
 * Kai Liu